 When it comes to shopping, there are many hidden traps designed to get you to spend more than you planned.

-Impulse buying is one of the worst spending traps during the festive season…
+Impulse buying is one of the worst spending traps during the mega sales and festive season…

 And it can be a particular problem if you’re one of those shoppers who can’t resist the temptations, especially if it is something for yourself.